slhck/ffmpeg-normalize/README.md

 - **Peak Normalization** analyzes the peak signal level in dBFS and increases the volume of the input signal such that the maximum in the output is 0 dB (or any other chosen threshold).
 Since spikes in the signal can cause high volume peaks, peak normalization might still result in files that are subjectively quieter than other, non-peak-normalized files.

 - **RMS-based Normalization** analyzes the [RMS power](https://en.wikipedia.org/wiki/Root_mean_square#Average_power) of the signal and changes the volume such that a new RMS target is reached.
-Otherwise it works similar to peak normalization.
+Otherwise, it works similar to peak normalization.

-### Couldn't I just run `loudnorm` with ffmpeg?
+### Couldn't I just run `loudnorm` with FFmpeg?

 You absolutely can.
 However, you can get better accuracy and linear normalization with two passes of the filter.
-Since ffmpeg does not allow you to automatically run these two passes, you have to do it yourself and parse the output values from the first run.
+Since FFmpeg does not allow you to automatically run these two passes, you have to do it yourself and parse the output values from the first run.

 If ffmpeg-normalize is too over-engineered for you, you could also use an approach such as featured [in this Ruby script](https://gist.github.com/kylophone/84ba07f6205895e65c9634a956bf6d54) that performs the two `loudnorm` passes.

-If you want dynamic normalization (the loudnorm default), simply use ffmpeg with one pass, e.g.:
+If you want dynamic normalization (the loudnorm default), simply use FFmpeg with one pass, e.g.:

 ```bash
 ffmpeg -i input.mp3 -af loudnorm -c:a aac -b:a 192k output.m4a